Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/target.md

 ![PXL_20240808_201146040 MP](https://github.com/user-attachments/assets/cd41611a-f291-4487-97a8-2300885f11e8)

+Now the Double Wide target material functions as a sort of hinge you can use to close the target and protect it when in transit.
+You probably need to tape the back when deployed to keep it rigidly open.
+This probably could use a design tweak.

 ## Prepare Arms for Dual Target

 The dual target can fit at the end of the arms in their standard configuration, but they will fill up the camera image entirely.
 If you want to have a safe margin around the edges of the dual target, you can adjust the arms one notch outward (it moves them about 7 cm outward).